itsmoosh/g3m3/readme_input.md

 details for the orbiting hi-res subgrid, extrapolate these from planetary vars or ask erika/robert, I didn’t use since I didn’t input physical moon in sub-grid

 $physical
-re_equiv - fraction of planetary radius in single grid point in innermost grid b_equiv - magnetic field normalization factor (obtained from next two norms + alfven speed def) v_equiv - velocity normalization factor (chosen to keep calculations near unity) rho_equiv - density normalization factor (chosen to keep calculations near unity) spacecraft - conditional to record spacecraft data (unused in my code MAT) craft_input - conditional to use spacecraft data as physical inputs for sims warp - conditional related to spacecraft data (unused in my code)
+re_equiv - spacing between grid points, for innermost grid, in units of planetary radii b_equiv - magnetic field normalization factor (obtained from next two norms + alfven speed def) v_equiv - velocity normalization factor (chosen to keep calculations near unity).
+This is 1 sim unit in km/s rho_equiv - density normalization factor (chosen to keep calculations near unity).
+This is 1 sim unit in rmassq/cm^3 spacecraft - conditional to record spacecraft data (unused in my code MAT) craft_input - conditional to use spacecraft data as physical inputs for sims warp - conditional related to spacecraft data (unused in my code)